Carmen G. Montaña, PhD.

 Pond Ecosystems:

 Ponds are biodiversity “hotspots” within the landscape that have the capacity to support a greater biodiversity of aquatic macroinvertebrates, amphibians, fishes and macrophytes, as well as higher proportions of rare and endemic species.
 Currently, the Montaña Lab is surveying several ponds along environmental gradients (hydrology, season, and microhabitat types) to disentangle the environment factors driving aquatic diversity across local and landscape scales.
-Ponds are located in a gradients from less disturbed (rural) areas (e.g., Center Biological Field Studies at SHSU), intermediate disturbance with agriculture/cattle uses (private properties), and urban ponds.
 The Montaña Lab is particularly interest in 1) quantifying both environmental factors and species diversity (alpha, beta, and gamma diversity), 2) using a functional trait approach to compare the diversity across ponds.
 Examining organism’s traits in addition to taxonomic characteristics of the communities will yield a more complete understanding of hydrology-ecology relationships as traits are the means by which organisms interact with and adapt to their environment.
+3) evaluating pond food webs and the importance of amphibian larvae for nutrients transport from ponds to forest ecosystems.

 Anthropogenic land changes associated with urbanization is an important threat facing aquatic ecosystems today.
 Urban ecology research in the Montaña Lab focus on understanding the effects of urbanization in stream biota, food web dynamics, and overall ecosystem structure and function.
 We combine different qualitative and quantitative techniques (e.g., taxonomy, functional traits, stable isotope analysis, dietary analysis, and ecological stoichiometry) and land uses based on GIS data to address the following questions in urban environments: